FACILITATOR :Willie Schlechter

 A plastic container (ice-cream tub) and floral oasis so you can arrange your plant.

-OPTIONAL A cardboard screen made from two pieces of card taped together
+A cardboard screen made from two pieces of card approx. A3 size taped together like a book cover